syncfusion-content/winui-docs/winui/NumberBox/Formatting.md

 ## Culture support

 The culture support allows the control to be configured for a specific language.
-To configure this, use `culture` property.
+To configure this, use the `culture` property.

 {% tabs %}
 {% highlight c# %}